2103962345/phppackage/README.md

 ### Requirements
     PHP7.*
-    Composer installation into your maching
+    Composer installed into your maching

 #  Composer